uprial/mine-ctrl-linux/README.md

 Check previous configration differences in ./ctrl-linux/expected-diffs and the current differences generated in ./diffs via `./ctrl-linux/make-diff.sh`.
 Configure the game until the difference in differences is negotiated.

+For local server update plugins/dynmap/configuration.txt:webserver-port to 8082.

+### Test Plugins

+AuthMe
+* Register on the server

+Commands
+* /morning
+* /ench

+CraftBook
+* Create a sign with "[Chunk]" on second line.
+A message should appear.
+* Create a rail road of 50 length, put under the 1st powered rail a block of gold.
+Max speed should be big.
+* Create a regular piston, on it put a sign with "[Crush]" on second line.
+The piston should break blocks.

+CustomCreatures
+* Once killed, you should have an apple and two modifiers.
+* Change netherite-zombie.filter.probability to 99.5, reload config, the zombie should appear.

+CustomNukes
+* Forge a TNT in center and 8 x SAND into a Toy bomb, trigger a chain of 8 Toy bombs via Flint & Steel

+CustomRecipes
+* Forge an Egg in center and 8 x GUNPOWDER into a Creeper spawn egg.

+CustomVillage
+* Find the closest village via https://www.chunkbase.com/apps/village-finder, run /customvillage info

+Dynmap
+* Open HTTP://<server.properties:server-ip>:<plugins/dynmap/configuration.txt:webserver-port>

+TakeAim
+* Summon skeleton, take a long distance from it, the Skeleton should aim you when you're simultaneuously moving and jumping

+WorldBorder
+* The border should be visible in Dynmap

+WorldEdit
+* Take a wooden axe, pick start via left click, pick end via right click, //set sand

+WorldGuard
+* Take a wooden axe, pick start via left click, pick end via right click, /rg claim test

 ### Setup server

 Add your host public key to `~/.ssh/authorized_keys`.